 France and San Marino

-France’s representative to the Republic of San Marino, since the closure of the Consulate General in Florence in 1997, is its Ambassador to Italy.
-San Marion’s legation in France became an Embassy on December 30th, 1988.
+France has been represented in San Marino by its Ambassador to Italy since the closure of the French Consulate General in Florence in 1997.
+San Marino’s Legation in France became an embassy on 30 December 1988.

 Official visits between our two countries are rare.
 When he was Minister for the Budget, Public Accounts and the Civil Service, Mr Éric Woerth visited San Marino to sign a tax information exchange agreement.
 More recently, the two Captains Regent of San Marino represented the country at COP21 in Paris in December 2015.